Our Environment

 Below are some of our problem weed species and some basic information on controlling them.
 These are by no means the only weeds to be concerned about in Break O’Day.
 There are others, including species just as important because they are not known to occur here and that we don’t want.

 Successful management of weeds requires careful planning, don’t rely on the basic information listed here.
-A good place to find more and detailed information on weeds are the weed webpages of the Department of Natural Resources and Environment Tasmania.
+A good place to start and find more and detailed information on weeds are the weed webpages of the Department of Natural Resources and Environment Tasmania.

 The other things to remember are prevention: soil and water ‘hygiene’ and to be vigilant and respond early.
 And follow-up: be persistent and diligent with a well planned control program over however many seasons it takes.